percy/percy-appium-js/README.md

       `bottom` (int): Bottom coordinate of the ignore region.
       `left` (int): Left coordinate of the ignore region.
       `right` (int): Right coordinate of the ignore region.
-    - Raises:Error: If top, bottom, left, or right is less than 0 or top is greater than or equal to bottom or left is greater than or equal to right.
-    - valid: Ignore region should be within the boundaries of the screen.

 ## Running with Hybrid Apps

 For a hybrid app, we need to switch to native context before taking screenshot.